prettier/prettier/CONTRIBUTING.md

 In the above commands:

-- `yarn && yarn build` ensures the compiler-optimized version of Prettier is built prior to launching it.
-Prettier's own environment checks are defaulted to production and removed during the build.
+- `yarn && yarn build-extra-dist` ensures the compiler-optimized version of prettierX is built prior to launching it; prettierX's own environment checks are defaulted to production and removed during the build.
 The build output is cached, so a rebuild will happen only if the source code changes.
-- `NODE_ENV=production` ensures Prettier and its dependencies run in production mode.
+- `NODE_ENV=production` ensures prettierX and its dependencies run in production mode.
 - `node --inspect-brk` pauses the script execution until Inspector is connected to the Node process.
 - `--loglevel debug` ensures the `--debug-repeat` or `--debug-benchmark` measurements are printed to `stderr`.
 - `> /dev/null` ensures the formatted output is discarded.